List of 40 Famous Forests in India to visit

 Read List of Highest Mountain Peaks in India

-28. Bandipur Tiger Reserve Bangalore
+28. Bandipur Tiger Reserve, Bangalore

-The forest is at the meeting point of the Deccan Plateau and the Western Ghats, mainly a deciduous type forest with shrublands.
+The forest is at the meeting point of the Deccan Plateau and the Western Ghats, mainly a deciduous type of forest with shrublands.
 Kabini and Moyar rivers flow by the border of this park.

 Bandipur Tiger Reserve